antireal/m4l/n2.cc_modulator/README.md

-# n2.cc_snap
+# n2.cc_modulator

-snaps an incoming MIDI CC to 1-8 definable values, with a controllable deadzone & transition time.
+takes an incoming cc value & allows you to assign it to any live native control, bypassing the need for midi learn support